-Once a policy’s limit is reached, umbrella insurance (or excess liability insurance) provides additional funds for claims made on general liability, commercial auto, or employer’s liability insurance.
+Once a policy’s limit is reached, commercial umbrella insurance provides additional coverage for liability claims made on general liability, commercial auto, or employer’s liability insurance.

 Lawsuits can be costly for any wholesale business – even to the point where your insurance policy can’t cover everything.
-Umbrella insurance for wholesalers, also called excess liability insurance, can make up the difference when a claim exceeds the limit of your underlying policy.
+Commercial umbrella insurance for wholesalers, similar to excess liability insurance, can make up the difference when a claim exceeds the limit of your underlying policy.